-Most stores offer student, teacher, military, and senior discounts that typically allow you to save at least 10% off your entire purchase.
+Most stores offer senior, teacher, military, and student discounts that typically allow you to save at least 10% off your entire purchase.
 (Note: Goodwill no longer seems to offer a teacher discount).

 Make sure to also ask employees about seasonal/holiday sales, birthday discounts, and rewards memberships – some thrift stores do offer those!

 Perhaps the best thing about finding unique and vintage items at the thrift store is that they are marked down at a fraction of the price they were originally sold.
 That being said, it can be easy to pile your cart sky high with affordable items.

 But take a step back and ask yourself if you truly need three 80s inspired tees, five pairs of shoes, and ten cute tops.
 By setting a budget (i.e. $10, $20, $50) you are a smart shopper and will be more likely to get more bang for your buck.

 Not everything you encounter at the thrift store is exciting.
 Some things may be stained or have a hole in them.
 Make sure to carefully inspect the items you have in your hands before putting them in your cart, and thoroughly inspect them before heading to check out.

 I have the local Goodwill that I shop at on a regular basis, but once in a while, I drive out to a few other local thrift stores and Goodwill locations for variety.